dssharma345/datahub-learn/network-documentation/avalanche/tutorials/platform-overview/add-a-validator.md

 ## Add a validator with API calls

 By making API calls to our node, we can also add a node to the validator set.
-To add a node the Primary Network, we’ll call [`platform.addValidator`](https://avalanche.gitbook.io/avalanche/build/apis/platform-chain-p-chain-api#platform-addvalidator)
+To add a node to the Primary Network, we’ll call [`platform.addValidator`](https://avalanche.gitbook.io/avalanche/build/apis/platform-chain-p-chain-api#platform-addvalidator)

 This method’s signature is: